 When I was a kid, I hated being hungry.
 I would stay in the kitchen to help my mom cook mostly because I wanted to be the tester and take the first bite.
 One day, when I was about 10, I was home and hungry, so I decided to cook myself fried chicken.
 It turned out nice but I remember putting too much Goya adobo!
 All my brothers wanted some, so I started cooking for everyone.
 I watched them enjoying what I prepared and it made me feel good.
 Then on, I would make pancakes, scrambled eggs and Johnny Cakes on the weekends for everyone.

 Until high school, I never perceived a career in culinary arts.
 My counselor advised me to take home economic courses in 8th grade and after graduation, I went to Florida Culinary Institute in West Palm Beach.
 I worked with a catering company, hotel, restaurant and did some pop-up dinners while maintaining my pro boxing career.

 What’s your cookbook about?

 Whenever I get a chance to talk with the women in my family, I am always learning how they cook certain Caribbean dishes.
 Keeping true to my roots, I wrote my Caribbean fusion cookbook focusing on traditional Caribbean recipes across the different islands, with classic French and Italian twists I learned through my training.
 Some of the recipes include Caribbean quesadillas with fresh mangoes and focaccia bread with avocados.
 I am Caribbean by blood but I love mixing with other people and cultures.

 I wrote “My Modern Caribbean Kitchen” through the two hurricanes Maria and Irma.
-It was dark everywhere and I had to look for light and internet.
+It was dark everywhere and I had to look for light and the internet.
 I dedicated the book to the victims, while I was also working through the time feeding people at the bakery.